Waley-Z/visionos-main-camera/README.md

 # Main Camera Access

+This is a setup guide on how to access the main camera feed in a VisionOS app using the [Main Camera Access Enterprise API](https://developer.apple.com/documentation/visionos/accessing-the-main-camera).

 ## Setting Up a New VisionOS Xcode Project

 Follow these steps to create your first VisionOS app: